SJECollins/ci-pp4-pet-rx/README.md

 ![Profile](readme-docs/vet-profile.webp)
 </details>

-The user profile page is available for users who are registered and who's account has been set to active by the admin.
+The user profile page is available for users who are registered and whose account has been set to active by the admin.
 Each user can only view their own profile.
 The profile page features two sections.

 The first section includes the heading "Profile for {user name}", where the user's first and last name are present to provide feedback to the user that they are viewing their own profile.
-Below the heading, the user's details are
-displayed: "Name", "Surname" and "Email Address".
+Below the heading, the user's details are displayed: "Name", "Surname" and "Email Address".
 Below this, an "Edit Profile" button allows the user to edit their details.
 On large screens, "Go To:" with links to "Animal Records" and "Available Drugs" is displayed on the right of the screen next to the user's details.
 On smaller screens, the links are present below the "Edit Profile" button.

 The second section features the user's "Prescription History" which displays the list of their prescriptions.
 Below the "Prescription History" heading, there is a line of text that explains to the user the restrictions on editing and deleting prescriptions.
 Below this, the prescriptions are presented in a table ordered by date, starting with the most recent.

 On larger screens, the table includes the details "Animal", "Dose", "Drug", "Date" and "View".
 On smaller screens, the details on the table include "Animal", "Date" and "View".
 "Animal" is the animal's full name, "Dose" is the dosage of the drug that was administered, "Drug" is the drug's name, "Date" is the date the prescription was created and "View" is a link to the full details of the prescription.
 The details provided in the table are intended to provide just enough context so that user can find previous prescriptions.
 They can then click "View" to review the prescription in more details.

 ### Edit Profile